landermo/sql-practice/README.md

     'insert into users (first_name, last_name, email) values ('Laura', 'Montgomery', 'laura@bbb.com')'

     'insert into orders (user_id, item_id, quantity, created_at) values (51, 58, 1,datetime('now'))'

+10. What item was ordered most often?
+Grossed the most money?

+      These 3 tied for ordered the most often:

+       "10", "46", "65"

+       select * from orders GROUP BY item_id
+       HAVING COUNT(*) >= 9

+11. What user spent the most?
+12. What were the top 3 highest grossing categories?